eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/architecture-services-policies.md

 ## Persistence

-The policies service uses [Akka persistence](https://doc.akka.io/docs/akka/current/persistence.html?language=java) and with that [Event sourcing](basic-signals.html#architectural-style) in order to persist changes to
+The policies service uses [Pekko persistence](https://pekko.apache.org/docs/pekko/current/persistence.html?language=java) and with that [Event sourcing](basic-signals.html#architectural-style) in order to persist changes to
 and restore persisted [policies](basic-policy.html).